 Roberts was approached by CMI to design a signature guitar.
 His goal was to produce a guitar that he could hear over the amplification when he was playing.
 CMI assigned this to their newly acquired Epiphone division.

-The bar pickup was replaced with a P-90, later a humbucker was added to the bridge area. (see picture by the first paragraph) The guitar was painted black with white binding.
+The bar pickup was replaced with a P-90, later a humbucker was added to the bridge area.
+The guitar was painted black with white binding.
 The control knobs, headstock, pickguard, and tuning keys were all changed.

 Howard Roberts designed the H.R.
 Chroma guitar as a teaching instrument.
 Only a handful were of these produced.
 The strings are multi-colored to correspond with the notes in the Howard Roberts Chroma instruction book.